 Note: The mounting system for The Frame changed in 2021.
 Previous models used the “No Gap Wall Mount,” but the 2021 and 2022 Frame TVs use the “Slim Fit Wall Mount.”
 Thought I would mention this in case you are researching online and see these phrases come up!

 Living Room Before and After with the Frame TV

 Finally, here is a before and after comparison!
 The first photo is our previous TV.
 I displayed art on it using various methods that I shared in this post.
 However, it was not fooling anyone as there was a large gap between the TV and the wall, and the glare was awful from most angles.
 The second photo is The Frame!
 Both TVs are 65″.

 You will also notice that I replaced my black soundbar with this light gray soundbar that blends in with our media console.
 The Frame has pretty impressive sound for a TV, but my husband wanted a soundbar, so I hunted down the prettiest one in my price range 😉

 The Frame TV is available at a wide range of stores.
 After browsing around, I decided to order directly from Samsung.com because they were running a sale.
 If you would like to compare current pricing, here is the 2022 Frame TV from different sellers:

 All things considered, I’m a big fan of The Frame TV!
 I will continue to update you as the months go by, but so far we have been impressed with the design, quality, and features and are so happy with this purchase.
 I hope you found this review helpful if you are shopping for a new TV and considering The Frame.
-Please feel free to leave any questions below, or message me on Instagram.
+Please feel free to leave any questions below.
 Xo,